codeforboston/cambridge_energy_app/How-to-Help!.md

 [![Stories in Ready](https://badge.waffle.io/codeforboston/____.png?label=ready&title=Ready)](http://waffle.io/codeforboston/____)

 ##Stack

+####This is where you should include information about the languages and libraries that you are using for your project.
+Having this information here will help people get up to speed quicker and have a better idea of where they can contribute.
+Below are examples of what this might look like.

 ____ is all client-side Javascript with a single page for the entire app.
 This helps non-developers and coders of all levels deploy quickly.

 ####In brief: HTML/CSS/JavaScript